-At the turn of the decade, hardly anyone knew anything about cryptocurrencies.
+At the turn of the decade, hardly anyone knew anything about cryptocurrencies, let alone the best cryptocurrency to invest in now.
 Aside from visiting obscure forums and chat rooms, the general public had few opportunities to learn about them.
 Even more startling, early proponents had no idea of the revolution digital tokens would spark, as evidenced by Laszlo Hanyecz’s first recorded crypto purchase: 10,000 Bitcoins for one pizza.

 To commemorate that occasion, May 22 is known as “Bitcoin Pizza Day.”
 But rather than a mockery of an incredibly misfortunate soul, the milestone is observed to celebrate the blockchain revolution.
 The underlying architecture that drives virtual coins, the blockchain essentially automates the verification process in digital transactions.
 With this paradigm-shifting technology, people aren’t just looking for cryptocurrencies to buy; instead, they’re slowly waking up to its profound implications.